 I deliver physiotherapy in a care home but I am unable to have a Covid-19 vaccine for medical reasons.
 What should I do?

 If you are a healthcare worker visiting or working in a care home in a professional capacity and have a medical reason why you are unable to have a Covid-19 vaccine you will be able to self-certify.
-From 15th September 2021 a temporary self-certification process has been introduced for a short period prior to the launch of the new NHS COVID Pass system.

 We will update these FAQs as any further information becomes available